Great Barrier Reef and Green Island tour packages.

 There are several parking stations throughout Cairns within walking distance of the Marina.
 Click here to see where

 Coach transfers from most Cairns and Northern Beaches hotels/accommodation are available at an extra cost.

 Pick up times will be confirmed on the booking confirmation.

-Queensland, Australia has some of the strictest scuba diving rules in the world.
-However, also the safest scuba diving record.
+Queensland, Australia, has some of the strictest scuba diving rules globally.
+However, it also has the safest scuba diving record.
 The Queensland Government Code of Practice regulates us.
-Also, we comply with all rules, including medical, as is the law.
+Also, we comply with all regulations, including medical, as is the law.

 Want to Scuba Dive?

 Most importantly, avoid disappointment on your Green Island and Great Barrier Reef Adventure.
-We strongly recommend that all of our passengers complete our dive medical questionnaire before booking.
-Some medical conditions, age and/or medications may prevent you from scuba diving.
+We strongly recommend that all passengers complete our dive medical questionnaire before booking.
+Some medical conditions, age and medications may prevent you from scuba diving.